cybermerqury/etsi-gs-qkd-014-referenceimplementation/README.md

     -extfile sae.ext \
     -out sae.crt
 ```

-## Utilities
+### Utilities

-To view the private key contents
+To view the private key contents:

 ```bash
 openssl pkey -in test.key -text -noout
 ```

-To extract the public key from the private key
+To extract the public key from the private key:

 ```bash
 openssl pkey -in test.key -pubout -out server-public.key
 ```

-To view the Certificate Signing Request (CSR) contents
+To view the Certificate Signing Request (CSR) contents:

 ```bash
 openssl req -text -in test.csr -noout
 ```

-To examine the certificate
+To examine the certificate:

 ```bash
 openssl x509 -text -in test.crt -noout
 ```